-This article introduces reasons behind the selection of a deformation process as the method of choice for producing a part or product form.
+This article introduces the reasons behind the selection of a deformation process as the method of choice for producing a part or product form.
 It discusses the advantages, disadvantages, and categories of deformation processes.
-The article describes major design considerations in applying a deformation process.
+The article describes the major design considerations in applying a deformation process.
 Some fundamental aspects of plastic flow, flow stress, cold and hot working, workability, and formability are presented.
-The article describes free-surface cracking, central burst or chevron cracking, and cracking on die contact surface, as well as the microstructural effects on metal flow.
-The article also discusses defects in sheet-metal formed parts and flow-related defects in bulk forming.
+The article provides information on free-surface cracking, central burst or chevron cracking, and cracking on die contact surface, as well as the microstructural effects on metal flow.
+It also discusses the defects in sheet-metal formed parts...

 B. Lynn Ferguson, Design for Deformation Processes, Materials Selection and Design, Vol 20, ASM Handbook, Edited By George E. Dieter, ASM International, 1997, p 730–744, https://doi.org/10.31399/asm.hb.v20.a0002485